Industry Roundtable Focuses on Strengthening Construction Pathways

 March 27, 2025

-WorkForce Central’s Business Solutions team recently hosted an Industry Roundtable discussion with stakeholders in the Construction trades representing Pierce County.
-Participants included our local colleges, pre-apprenticeship programs, and private businesses.
+WorkForce Central’s Business Solutions team recently hosted an Industry Roundtable discussion with Pierce County stakeholders in the Construction trades.
+Participants included private businesses, pre-apprenticeship programs, and our local colleges.
 The conversation was incredibly insightful, and it was clear that everyone in the room was deeply committed to strengthening workforce pathways in construction.

-Key takeaways from the discussion centered around challenges faced while pursuing an apprenticeship, especially for traditionally marginalized groups.
-We need stronger connections as they transition from pre-apprenticeship to apprenticeship to journeyman, so job seekers have clear entry points and access to union pathways.
+The discussion centered around challenges faced while pursuing an apprenticeship, especially for traditionally marginalized groups.
+We need stronger connections as they transition from pre-apprenticeship to apprenticeship to journeyman, so job seekers have clear entry points and access to union jobs and career progression.

 Ensuring that job seekers identify a trade early increases their success rate in apprenticeship programs.
 Participants proposed ideas such as union hall tours, career hubs, and clearer pathways to help job seekers enter the trades with union cards and essential tools already in hand.